Catholic Community Foundation of Minnesota

 - Catholic Values Screening is Non-Negotiable: All grant recipients must align with Catholic social teachings; this is rigorously screened using USCCB guidelines

-- Geographic Focus: Most discretionary grants serve the Archdiocese of St. Paul and Minneapolis, though some programs extend to greater Minnesota
+- Geographic Focus: Most discretionary grants serve the Archdiocese of St. Paul and Minneapolis, though some programmes extend to greater Minnesota

-- Size Matters (But Smaller Can Be Better): Community Priorities grants prioritize organizations with budgets under $1 million that utilize volunteers—small size can be an advantage
+- Size Matters (But Smaller Can Be Better): Community Priorities grants prioritise organisations with budgets under $1 million that utilise volunteers—small size can be an advantage

-- Multiple Application Opportunities: Professional Development Grants offer three cycles annually; track all program deadlines to maximize opportunities
+- Multiple Application Opportunities: Professional Development Grants offer three cycles annually; track all programme deadlines to maximise opportunities

 - Quick Turnaround: Professional Development Grants provide decisions within three weeks—faster than most foundations

-- Contact Program Staff Early: Bella Eckert, Jules Vierling, and Meg Payne Nelson are key contacts who can guide you to appropriate programs and answer specific eligibility questions
+- Contact Programme Staff Early: Bella Eckert, Jules Vierling, and Meg Payne Nelson are key contacts who can guide you to appropriate programmes and answer specific eligibility questions

 References